 Jeremy Schwarzbaum, Psy.D.

 Sarah E. West, Ph.D.

 Dr. West is an experienced Neuropsychologist who earned her master’s and doctoral degrees from Nova Southeastern University in Ft.
 Lauderdale.
 Fl.
-She brings to Bancroft NeuroRehab a wide-reaching clinical background and specializes in Alzheimer’s disease and brain trauma.
+She brings to Bancroft NeuroRehab a wide-reaching clinical background and specializes in Alzheimer’s disease, dementia, stroke and brain trauma.

-Dr. West’s research has been published extensively in various trade journals, including The Encyclopedia of Neuropsychological Disorders and Archives of Assessment Psychology, among others.
+Dr. West’s research has been published in various trade journals, including The Encyclopedia of Neuropsychological Disorders and Brain Injury, among others.

 Kathleen Law, BA, CBIST

 Janine Yvette Gardner, M.A., CBIS

 Janine Gardner came to Bancroft in 2008 as a Clinical Case Manager.
 At the time, she was beginning a Master of Urban Studies (Concentration in Community Development) program and was new to brain injury.
 Her career path included positions within the mental health field as a counselor for a partial care facility serving people with severe and persistent mental illness and working as a case manager for youth in the juvenile court system.
 She obtained her master’s degree in 2010 and has remained dedicated to neurorehabilitation.
 She has co-chaired Bancroft Unplugged in both Southern and Central New Jersey for five years.